Ewogijk/runeOS/CONTRIBUTING.md

 ### Building Manually

-It is highly recommended to use Brokkr to build the bootable OS image, as building manually is a lengthy and error-prone process and Brokkr will automatically perform the steps described in the following sections in the same order for you.
+It is highly recommended to use Brokkr to build the bootable OS image, as building manually is a lengthy and error-prone process and Brokkr will automatically perform the steps described in the following sections for you.

-#### Kernel Build
+#### Building the Kernel

 The kernel implements its own runtime environment and therefore uses SCons as build system due to its high customizability.
 SCons expects a set of build variables as input from a file called `BuildVariables.py`.
 Go to the